abruegger/pics_in_R/README.md

 The pictures for this study are from Adobe Stock.

-More background about this project can be found in this blogpost ....
+More background about this project can be found in this [blogpost](https://www.adrianbruegger.com/post/create-images/).